suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Verify that the current time is BEFORE the specified time. suit-condition-use-before is used to specify the last time at which an update should be installed.
 The recipient evaluates the current time against the suit-parameter-use-before parameter ({{suit-parameter-use-before}}), which must have already been set as a parameter, encoded as seconds after 1970-01-01 00:00:00 UTC.
 Timestamp conditions MUST be evaluated in 64 bits, regardless of encoded CBOR size. suit-condition-use-before is OPTIONAL to implement.

-#### suit-condition-component-offset
+#### suit-condition-component-slot

-Verify that the offset of the current component matches the offset set in suit-parameter-component-offset ({{suit-parameter-component-offset}}).
-This condition allows a manifest to select between several images to match a target offset.
+Verify that the slot index of the current component matches the slot index set in suit-parameter-component-slot ({{suit-parameter-component-slot}}).
+This condition allows a manifest to select between several images to match a target slot.

 #### suit-condition-minimum-battery